iremsvn/ui_spec/ui_spec.md

 User Management Screen
 ======================

-The user management screen consists of two main areas, containers that include inner components.
-In Figure-1 it can be seen that Area 2 consists of two inner containers that are row aligned.
-Thus, the blueprint components of this screen structure is given below which is further discussed in the rest of the report.
+The user management screen consists of two main areas that are containers including inner components or elements.
+The blueprint components of this screen structure are given below which is further discussed in the rest of the report.

 -   Area 1
 -   Area 2